Captain Cheryl Christine Ringer

 CAPT Ringer’s unique contributions have been recognized with many decorations and awards, including the Defense Meritorious Service Medal, Meritorious Service Medal, Navy Commendation Medal (6 awards), and Navy-Marine Corps Achievement Medal (2 awards).
 She was highly effective in her work, earning deep respect and admiration from all who served with her.
 Our “MVP” remained an avid athlete all of her life.
 She will be missed by her many close friends and shipmates in San Diego and around the world.

-Cheryl is preceded in death by her father, Emory, and survived by the love of her life, her wife, Andrea Lapinski, and mother, Ruth, brother Jeffrey (Vera), sister Colleen Sutter (Doug), and several nephews and nieces.
+Cheryl is survived by the love of her life, her wife, Andrea Lapinski, and by her mother, Ruth, brother Jeffrey (Vera), sister Colleen Sutter (Doug), and several nephews and nieces.
 A memorial service with full military honors was held Sunday, July 16, at the San Diego Yacht Club.
 To honor Cheryl’s lifelong affection for animals, memorial donations may be sent to the Helen Woodward Animal Center, Rancho Santa Fe, CA.

 Celebration of Life